DPriyashan/ST_3011_Data_Analysis_Group_Project/README.md

 ---

 > ⚠️ **Disclaimer:** This is a university learning exercise, not a production data science project.
+>
-Methods were deliberately explored in depth — including parametric assumption testing, non-parametric alternatives, bootstrap analysis, and GAM modeling — for learning purposes.
+> The goal was to practice and explore statistical analysis and modeling techniques across multiple research objectives.
+Methods were deliberately explored in depth — including testing parametric assumptions before falling back to non-parametric alternatives, bootstrap analysis, and GAM modeling — for learning purposes.

 ---